Chaparral (Technology Demonstrator)

 Quote from: Before Amazon Drops Packages On Your House From The Air, Drones May Start To Transform Air Cargo, Forbes, Feb.
 13, 2019

 The pod is detachable so that the aircraft can drop off cargo and pick up ready to go cargo to make deliveries fast and allows ground crew to empty or load a pod at their leisure.
-This type of design minimizes turn around times for the aircraft with 6 propellers for VTOL and a pusher propeller for forward flight with a tandem wing configuration.
-The size of the aircraft takes up six (6) car parking spaces.
+This type of design minimizes turn around times for the aircraft with six propellers for VTOL and a pusher propeller for forward flight with a tandem wing configuration.
+The size of the aircraft takes up six car parking spaces.
 The aircraft could, for example, use its cargo pod to make bulk deliveries to larger plants which would manage home deliveries made by truck or a smaller delivery drone.
-It’s sensors include lidar, cameras, and radar, along with an onboard computer running air-traffic management software that can be used to unload and load cargo remotely.
+It’s sensors include Lidar, cameras, and radar, along with an onboard computer running air-traffic management software that can be used to unload and load cargo remotely.
 If you notice, many of the photos show the VTOL propellers on the top of two twin parallel booms but according to photos, the propellers are located underneath the booms.

 The company foresees that their aircraft could be used by UPS and FedEx for infrequent routes, rural routes, and complex routes which would be difficult to traverse by truck.
 Their aircraft would also be very effective for the management of natural disasters, delivery of humanitarian aid, and delivery of cargo to remote areas in the world including rural areas, islands and places where roads are not available or are difficult to travel by vehicle.
 The company expects their aircraft will be a fraction of the cost of a helicopter or current cargo planes and its target is to achieve 24/7 deliveries.
 Elroy Air’s current plans are to either sell the aircraft to cargo delivery companies such as FedEx or UPS or possibly to subcontract their own aircraft as a delivery service for these types of companies.

-- Aircraft type: Hybrid-electric VTOL cargo-only aircraft
+- Aircraft type: Hybrid-electric VTOL technology demonstrator cargo aircraft

 - Pilot type: Autonomous

-- Carrying Capacity: 0 passengers
+- Capacity: 0 passengers, cargo only

 - Cargo loading/unloading: Autonomous